palaviprasad/Final-Project/README.md

 Final Portfolio Website
 Created by: Palavi P.
 About Me
 Hi!
-I’m Palavi P., a student developer with a growing passion for building creative, user-friendly web experiences.
-Over the past year, I’ve been honing my skills in front-end development, exploring HTML, CSS, JavaScript, and basic design principles.
-I enjoy turning ideas into interactive digital projects that reflect both functionality and thoughtful design.
+I’m Palavi P., a student at Mt.Eden, taking AP Computer Science.
+Throughout the whole year I learned how to use JS, CSS, and HTML.
+I also used more concepts to create those projects.
 About This Project
 This portfolio is the culmination of my learning and growth as a developer throughout the year.
 It showcases not only the technical skills I’ve developed but also the creativity and problem-solving I’ve applied to each project.
-Through this process, I’ve gained a deeper understanding of web development—from planning layouts and structuring content to debugging and refining user interfaces.

 Live Site & Repository
 Live Website: [Final Portfolio Website](https://palaviprasad.github.io/Final-Portfolio-Website/)